ss892714028/zilliz-milvus/README.md

 ## My thoughts..
 * About Ease of use: The installation/setup cannot be more straightforward.
 For this assignment, I used Ubuntu 20.04 with a virtual machine running on windows, the whole process took less than 20 mins with most of the time waiting for things to download (slow internet T.T).
 * Milvus can be really useful in the field of healthcare/bioinformatics.
 I work very close to healthcare domain both in academia and in the industry.
-There is a huge disconnect between the tech and the healthcare community.
+There is still a huge disconnect between the tech and the healthcare community.
+I will introduce Milvus to some of my professor/MD friends, I will update their feedback here once I have them!

 ## Appendix